 Expert guidance on your giving strategy

-Eight years into a bull market and with stocks at record highs, now is an opportune time for investors to rebalance their portfolios.
+Ten years into a bull market and with stocks at record highs, now is an opportune time for investors to rebalance their portfolios.
 As bull markets mature, portfolios may become over-weighted with equities, increasing an investor’s vulnerability to stock market corrections.
-For example, a portfolio comprised of 60% equities and 40% fixed income at the start of the current bull market in 2009, could easily now have 75% of its overall value represented by equities because of appreciated stock values.
-The level of the S&P 500 has more than tripled since the bottom of the market in 2009—talk about a gains ripe for a charitable harvest!
+For example, a portfolio comprised of 60% equities and 40% fixed income at the start of the current bull market in 2009, could easily now have 80% of its overall value represented by equities because of appreciated stock values.
+The S&P 500 has gained more than 350% since the bottom of the market in 2009—talk about a gains ripe for a charitable harvest!

 Reducing exposure to stocks in a taxable investment account typically means selling appreciated positions, which generally triggers a capital gains tax liability.
 That’s where charitable giving can help: donating to charity can be a great way to support the causes you care about, while potentially offsetting tax liabilities accrued by the portion sold through rebalancing or portfolio diversification.

 Investors need to proceed in a tax-smart way.
 Cash is not always king—appreciated assets can be.
 Yet, surprisingly, close to 90% of high-net-worth households who make charitable donations do so with cash.1 Cash is often the most expensive asset to give to charity because in most cases, the donor will have incurred taxable income to free up cash to give.
 Cash donations miss an opportunity to give up to 23.8% more to charity without any additional cost to the donor.